codeforeauclaire/vms/README.md

-## Purpose
+# Virtual machines

+Provides free temporary virtual machines using Digital Ocean for:

 * New developers coming to C4EC need to experience clean development environments
-* Diverse projectis require clean environment to do follow along demos and test READMEs
+* Diverse projects require clean environment to do follow along demos and test READMEs
 * Quick testing of one off ideas

 ## VMS Easy setup development environment